AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 ## Setup: ##
+*Note: This guide has been written during 2015, so some of the steps outlined might differ from what you see.*

 The first thing we need to take care of is the setup of our environment.
 Luckily for us, FIRST posts a step by step guide for this each year.

 (You will want to make sure that you follow these instructions while on a deployment platform such as a Classmate or other laptop.)